ingenuity-build/testnets/killerqueen/KYC.md

 You will not be able to create a new session while another one is still pending.

-Please read carefully the instuctions below beofre starting.
+Please read carefully the instuctions below before starting.
 The Quicksilver team is not responsible for any failure to complete the process, no matter the reason.

 You will receive an email when the KYC/KYB has gone through (either Approved or Failed).